 More information about diabetes care:

-The prevalence of diabetes is rapidly rising and it is estimated that 1 in 3 Canadians will be affected by the disease by 2020.1 As the numbers continue to grow, it is tremendously important to invest in research in the hope of finding a cure.
+As the numbers continue to grow, it is tremendously important to invest in research in the hope of finding a cure.

 Through a number of national and regional partnerships, we support research aimed at diabetes prevention and the development of innovative diabetes healthcare.